Clock Factorized Quantum Monte Carlo Method for Long-range Interacting Systems: Efficient Implementation of Recursive Clock Sampling

 Furthermore, the dynamic thinning method can compute $\hat{h}_j$ on-the-fly, provided that the order of $\hat{h}_j$ is known in advance.
 Therefore, if one can select a sequence of $\hat{h}_j$ whose order remains constant throughout the simulation, it is necessary to sort the $\hat{h}_j$ only once before the actual simulation.
 This order can then be stored and used in the dynamic thinning method, thereby eliminating the need for additional initialization procedures for different values of $\hat{h}_j$.

-In conclusion, given its high efficiency and streamlined operations, the dynamic thinning method is an optimal choice for generating bound rejection events within the event-based sampling scheme.
+In conclusion, given its high efficiency and streamlined operations, the dynamic thinning method is an optimal choice for generating bound rejection events within the clock sampling scheme.

-\textit{Implementation of event-based sampling}.
-We demonstrate one possible implementation of the event-based sampling using the dynamic thinning technique to generate the bound-rejection events.
+\textit{Implementation of recursive clock sampling}.
+We demonstrate one possible implementation of recursive clock sampling using the dynamic thinning technique to generate the bound-rejection events.
 The pseudocode is given in Alg.~\ref{alg:EBMC_v2}, and the schematic diagram is shown in Fig.~\ref{fig:EBMC_algorithm}.
 For a long-range interacting system of size $N$, one first identifies and reorders the bound hazard rates $\hat{h}_j$ of all factors, denoted as $\hat{h}_1 > \hat{h}_2 > \cdots > \hat{h}_{N-1}$.
 The bound hazard rates are selected based on the properties of the model to be studied.
 To determine the fate of a proposed update $\mathcal{S} \rightarrow \mathcal{S'}$, one starts with $j \gets 0$.
 One increments $j$ via a geometric random number with parameter $\rho = \hat{h}_{j+1}$,

 One then tests if this new $j$ is truly a bound rejection event with probability $\hat{h}_{j} / \rho$.
 One repeats this process until a bound rejection event is successfully generated at $j$-th factor.
 The next step is to check whether the bound rejection is an actual rejection with probability $p_{j, \text{rel}} = {h}_{j}/ \hat{h}_{j}$.
 In this step, the energy difference is evaluated to obtain ${h}_{j}$.
 The sampling terminates when a true rejection is found; otherwise, one goes to the next level and generates new bound rejection events.
 The process continues until the update is accepted, which occurs when $j \ge N$.